Optimally Biased Expertise: Appendix: Proofs

 \subsection{Proof of Proposition \ref{prop:comm}}

-We first show that there exists an equilibrium that replicates the deletation scenario: the optimal agent acquires the same information, makes a truthful action recommendation, and the principal follows the recommendation.
+We first show that there exists an equilibrium in the communication game that replicates the delegation equilibrium: the optimal agent acquires the same information, makes a truthful action recommendation, and the principal follows the recommendation.

-Suppose that under delegation, the optimally chosen agent follows a decision rule $\beta^*$ that yields a consideration set $C(\beta^*) = \{1, ... , K^*\}$.
+Suppose that under delegation, the optimally chosen agent follows a decision rule $\beta_{\mu^*}$ that yields a consideration set $C^* \equiv C(\beta_{\mu^*}) = \{1, ... , K^*\}$.
 By Lemma \ref{lemma:optimal_choice}, we have that

 Suppose the agent reports truthfully.
 Given the state-matching payoffs, for the principal to follow recommendation $\tilde{a} = \tilde{a}_{K^*}$ whenever it is issued, it must hold that